 Emalaheni (formerly known as Witbank) is one of the biggest cities in Mpumalanga province.
 It’s situated about 30 km from Middelburg and about 100 km from Pretoria (the capital city of South Africa).
 I have passed through this town a few times whilst travelling to Graskop / Sabie / Mozambique.
-Today’s topic for the 10 facts section in the Facts category on Running Wolf’s Rant is this town.

 Here are 10 facts about Emalaheni (Witbank):

 - Witbank (meaning “White ridge” in Afrikaans) was established in 1890, proclaimed as a town in 1903 and became a municipality in 1914.

 - The railway from Pretoria reached the town in 1894.